sriramab/gamamanual/Tutorial__LuneraysFlu_step1.md

 ## Model Definition

 ### Project and model
-The first step of this tutorial consists after launching GAMA and choosing a workspace, to define a new project or to import the existing one.

-The concepts of workspace and projects are explained [G__Workspace](here).

-Concerning the creation of a new project, an workaround is proposed [G__GamlEditor](here).

-For people that do not want to re-write all the models but just to follow the model construction, they can just download the model project here and the follow this [G__ImportingModels](workaround) to import it into GAMA.
+The first step of this tutorial consists in launching GAMA and choosing a workspace, then to define a new project or to import the existing one.
+For people that do not want to re-write all the models but just to follow the model construction, they can just download the model project here and the follow this [procedure](G__ImportingModels) to import it into GAMA.
+For the other, the project and model creation procedures are detailed [here](G__GamlEditor).

+Note that the concepts of workspace and projects are explained [here](G__Workspace).

 ### model structure
 A GAMA model is composed of three type of sections: